North Toronto Christian School: Extracurricular activities

 Sports teams include volleyball, soccer, basketball, swimming and more.
 These sports teams are available to both the junior grades and the senior grades.
-There are other teams such as the DECA team and a service and leadership team (SALT), and the school's Reach for the Top team which qualified for the Ontario provincial finals in the 2018–2019 school year.
+There are other teams, such as the DECA team and a service and leadership team (SALT), and the school's Reach for the Top team which qualified for the Ontario provincial finals in the 2018–2019 school year.

 Chandos Outdoor Education Centre

 Chandos Outdoor Education Centre is a camp property owned and operated by North Toronto Christian School.
-Twice a year, students from grades 3 - 9 take an overnight trip there, in the fall and in the winter.
+Twice a year, students from grades 3 to 9 take an overnight trip there, in the fall and in the winter.
 Once a year, students in grade 10 take an overnight trip there, in the fall.
 Each class, accompanied by teachers (and parents for younger grades), goes once in the fall and once in the winter.

-Chandos Outdoor Education Centre is located outside of Apsley, Ontario, on Chandos Lake.
+Chandos Outdoor Education Centre is located outside Apsley, Ontario, on Chandos Lake.
 In the summer, a summer camp, Camp Ke-Mon-Oya, is operated there.